ggrrrgg/CassetteRev_API/README.md

 <h3> ORM </h3>

-An ORM (Object-Relational Mapping) is a programming technique that allows developers to interact with a relational database using an object-oriented programming language.
+The ORM (Object-Relational Mapping) allows us to interact with a relational database using an object-oriented programming language.
 It essentially bridges the gap between the object-oriented world of programming languages and the relational world of databases.

 In this case the ORM used is SQLAlchemy, bridging the gap between Python and PostgreSQL.

 ORMs provide a higher-level abstraction over database operations.
-Instead of writing raw SQL queries, developers can work with objects and classes that directly represent database tables and relationships.
+Instead of writing raw SQL queries, we can work with objects and classes that directly represent database tables and relationships.
 For example in this app, database tables are represented as Python classes:

 ```